cjmcv/hpc/0-frameworks/cux/README.md

 # cux
-A cuda experimental framework for kernel function optimization.
+An experimental framework for performance analysis and optimization of CUDA kernel functions.

 ![](./images/cux.png "Framework")
 ---